kanji8210/juniorgolfkenya/ACTIVATION_VERIFICATION.md

-# Système de Vérification d'Activation - Junior Golf Kenya
+# Activation Verification System - Junior Golf Kenya

-## 📋 Résumé
+## 📋 Summary

-Un système complet a été mis en place pour vérifier que toutes les tables de base de données sont créées correctement lors de l'activation du plugin et notifier l'administrateur du résultat.
+A complete system has been implemented to verify that all database tables are created correctly during plugin activation and notify the administrator of the result.

-## ✅ Fonctionnalités ajoutées
+## ✅ Added Features

-### 1. **Vérification automatique des tables**
+### 1. **Automatic table verification**
-- Vérifie l'existence de 12 tables après l'activation :
+- Verifies the existence of 12 tables after activation:
   - `jgk_members`
   - `jgk_memberships`
   - `jgk_plans`